 The Adjudicator held in all four cases that the subcontracts had been invalidly terminated and the sub-contractor relied upon this in Court.
 The contractor maintained that it had a genuine and substantial cross-claim against the sub-contractor that prevented the sub-contractor from issuing the winding up petition.
 The sub-contractor argued that, pursuant to the Act, the certified sum was payable without deduction and, following the Decisions in the Adjudications that the subcontracts had been invalidly terminated, the contractor could not rely on its cross claim.

 The Companies Court held that, while it had sympathy for the sub-contractor in this situation, and was confident the Adjudicator’s findings were likely correct, Adjudicators’ Decisions only have temporary finality and in such circumstances, there remained a serious dispute between the parties as to the validity of the termination of the sub-contracts and the value of the cross claim, which was not appropriate for determination in the Companies Court.
 The Companies Court therefore granted the injunction sought, preventing the sub-contractor from issuing a winding up petition against the contractor.

 This is a stark reminder that, whilst the consequences of not serving the right notices under the Act remain draconian, the non-payment of an interim application or interim certified sum does not give the unpaid party the right to issue a winding up petition against the payer in circumstances where there remains a genuine cross claim.

 It remains to be seen whether the court’s finding in this case would have been different if the Adjudicator’s Decisions had been an award for monies to be paid rather than a declaration as to the validity of terminations.

 The content of this article is for general information only.
-For further information regarding the Construction Act, please contact Carolyn Porter.
+For further information regarding the Construction Act, please contact a member of our Construction and Engineering Team.
 Law covered as at July 2016.